Migrate from Multi-Container Setup

 Let's first define a couple of variables that'll be useful during migration.
 Please use the appropriate paths in place of

 Before you can start the migration, please stop the old server with the following command:

 To export data from the running

 gzip archive with all the data.
-This file will then be copied to the new setup and imported.
+This file then can be copied to the new setup and imported.

 docker-compose exec mongo mkdir -pv /data/db/backup

 Dumping MongoDB data and compressing to a